mlemgroup/mormaer-mlem/README.md

 Mlem is licensed under [Commons Clause](https://commonsclause.com).

-This means that Mlem is open-source and you can do whatever you want with its source, like modifying it, contributing to it etc., but you can't sell Mlem or modified versions of it.
+This means that Mlem is source-available and you can do whatever you want with its source, like modifying it, contributing to it etc., but you can't sell Mlem or modified versions of it.